ufal/hamledt/normalize/et/README.txt

 License: unknown but it was freely downloadable

-training size = 1140 sentences, 7040 tokens
+training size    = 1066 sentences, 7687 tokens
+development size =  118 sentences,  848 tokens
-test size     =  175 sentences, 2451 tokens
+test size        =  131 sentences,  956 tokens

 Annotation similar to this one: